rixiobarrios/VSCode_Hacks_and_Setting_Up_For_Success/README.md

 ![prettier settings](images/prettier_settings.png)

-1. Now to make these formatting changes automatically everytime you save, press `command` + `shift` + `p` to open your Command Palette.
+5. Now to format automatically save, press `command` + `shift` + `p` to open your Command Palette.
 Type `Open Settings`, then select `Preferences: Open Settings (JSON)`.

 ![opening settings file](images/open_settings_json.png)

-1. Once you have opened your `settings.json` file, copy and paste the following into the top of your settings.
+6. Once you have opened your `settings.json` file, copy and paste the following into the top of your settings.

 ```javascript
 "editor.formatOnSave": true,